microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionBasicHandler/README.md

           - script: echo "Deploying to Demo"
 ```
 2. _Save and run_ your pipeline
-3. Go to your pipeline's run details page, authorize it to use the _Demo_ environment
+3. Go to your pipeline's run details page, and authorize it to use the _Demo_ environment
 4. Wait for your pipeline to run successfully
 5. Click on _1 check passed_ and explore the logs of your Invoke Azure Function check